manasvigupta/manasvigupta.github.io/_posts/2018-02-25-apache-kafka-vs-traditional-message-brokers.md

 share:
 ---

-Here are some of the key differences between Apache Kafka and Traditional message brokers -
+In this post, we are going to look at some key differences between Apache Kafka and Traditional message brokers (e.g  JMS, ActiveMQ).

 ### 1. Design
 __Apache Kafka :__ ***client-centric***, with the client taking over many of the functions of a traditional broker, such as fair distribution of related messages to consumers, in return for an extremely fast and scalable broker.